Family Law Attorney Carmela M. Miraglia reviews how child support deviations are encouraged by the 2017 MA Child Support Guidelines.

 Old habits die hard and it is difficult to say if judges in busy counties will take up the call to deviate in more child support cases.
 What seems clear, however, is that the 2016-2017 Task Force hopes that many judges will address “hybrid” situations by deviating from the Guidelines, rather than robotically choosing between “primary” and “shared” custody calculations.

-About the Author: Carmela M. Miraglia is a Massachusetts divorce lawyer and Massachusetts family law attorney for Lynch & Owens, with offices in Hingham, Massachusetts and East Sandwich, Massachusetts.
+About the Author: Carmela M. Miraglia is a Massachusetts divorce lawyer and Massachusetts family law attorney for Lynch & Owens, located in Hingham, Massachusetts and East Sandwich, Massachusetts.
+She is also a mediator for South Shore Divorce Mediation.